iletai/DeeplinkUnityAndroid/README.md

 the	user.
 If	the	application was	not	already	installed	on	the	system,	app	store	page will	be	presented	to	the	user	as	illustrated

-After build dll file.
-We need copy it to Unity.
-I recommend using Batscripts to save time

 ### Flow function